tsibelman/serverless-multi-dotnet/README.md

 ```
 It equivalent to going into functionproject-folder and executing dotnet lambda package -o publish/deploy-package.zip

+If you want to execute serverless deploy for dotnet 6, you should add to serverless.yml: provider.runtime=dotnet6

+If you want to execute serverless deploy for arm64 architecture, you should add to serverless.yml: provider.architecture=arm64

 If you want to execute serverless deploy with no repacking of C# projects, you should add --nopack option

 As of version 0.9, the plugin now supports supplying a projectFolder setting for scenarios when a more complex folder structure is needed.